stebrech/accessible-pdf/_basics/general-working-with-pdf-tags-in-acrobat.md

 - [Navigate to the contents of the selected tag and highlight it](#findinPDF)
 - [Standardized tags and tags with role mapping](#rolemapping)

+<aside class="note-block">Note: The free <a href="https://get.adobe.com/reader/">Adobe Acrobat Reader</a> does not allow you to make any adjustments to the tag structure.
+You’ll need <a href="https://acrobat.adobe.com/uk/en/acrobat.html">Adobe Acrobat</a> to do that.</aside>

 <aside class="note-block">The navigation pane “Tags” can be opened by clicking on the icon with the name tag.<br><img src="https://accessible-pdf.info/wp/wp-content/uploads/tag-icon.png" alt="Tag icon in Acrobat"><br>If this is not yet displayed in the left pane, it can be added with a right click or under “Display” → “Show/Hide” → “Navigation pane” and the navigation pane is displayed.</aside>

 ## Find tagged text in the tag tree {#findtag}